ludwigbeilschmidt/ludwigbeilschmidt/README.md

 **I make crude, and immature jokes.
 Always iwc 'round me.**

-side note: please refer to me as "john" or "marston" if you're not a close friend
+side note: please refer to me as "john" or "marston" if you're not a friend